Table of Contents

 3D printing using MSLA/liquid technology

-As you can see in the picture, there is a bath filled with liquid and UV radiation with a screen that builds the shape (opens and closes the UV) for each layer separately.
-That is, it hardens the ascending layer, detaches from the descending Teflon membrane, leaving a gap of 50 microns, then hardens the layer and repeats the process over and over again until the product is finished. |
+![]() | As you can see in the picture, there is a bath filled with liquid and UV radiation with a screen that builds the shape (opens and closes the UV) for each layer separately.
+That is, it hardens the layer going up, detaches from the Teflon membrane, and goes down, leaving a gap of 50 microns, then hardens the next layer, and the process is repeated over and over again until the product is finished. |

-This printing technique is common in fields that require high precision such as: jewelry, dentistry, figures with a lot of detail, etc.
+This 3D printing technique is common in fields that require high precision such as: jewelry, dentistry, figures with a lot of detail, etc.

 At MSLA, 3D printing is relatively expensive but very accurate and has high visibility.